-It's neighborly to be generous, but frequent borrowers soon become neighborhood pests.
-While it's preferable not to borrow from neighbors, follow these etiquette principles if you do.
+It’s neighborly to be generous, but frequent borrowers soon become neighborhood pests.
+While it’s preferable not to borrow from neighbors, follow these points of etiquette if you do:

 - Ask for the item but don’t persist.
 If your neighbor says “no” or seems at all reluctant, drop the matter with a polite “I understand.”

 - Give a time when you will return the item, and be punctual.
 If the lender says she needs the item back by a certain time, don’t abuse her trust.

 - Return the item in at least as good condition as when you borrowed it.
 Refill the tank before you put the mower back.
 When “borrowing” a carton of milk or a can of motor oil, replace it exactly—same brand and quantity.